mainul098/NinjaScala/README.md

 This is how the designer of Akka's actors API enabled you to use expressions such as requester `!` sum shown in the previous example: `!` is a method of the `Actor` class.

+### Scala in functional

+>Functions are first-class values in Scala.
+You can pass a function as arguments to other functiona, return them as results from functions, or store them in variables.
+You can also define a function inside other functions.